no382001/prolog/README.md

 A Prolog interpreter aiming to be embeddable, based on van Emden's ABC algorithm (hence the three/tri), written in C11.

-> This README is not up to date

 ## Contents

 - [Build](#build)